-INTRODUCTION
+<recto><FMCT:INT>INTRODUCTION</FMCT:INT>

-Readers who are unfamiliar with the plot may prefer to treat the Introduction as an Afterword.
+[Readers who are unfamiliar with the plot may prefer to treat the Introduction as an Afterword.]

+<line >

 In 1992, while serving as Prime Minister of Great Britain, John Major chose The Small House at Allington (1864) as the book he would take to a desert island, and named Lily Dale as his favourite fictional heroine.
 The reaction was explosive.
-Maureen Cleave, a journalist writing for The Evening Standard, was particularly forthright: ‘To me that was the most shocking thing he has said so far in his premiership.
+Maureen Cleave, a journalist writing for the Evening Standard, was particularly forthright: ‘To me that was the most shocking thing he has said so far in his premiership.
 I hate Lily Dale.’
 The Small House at Allington divides its readers, and the character of Lily Dale has always been the central point of contention.
 Abandoned by the treacherous Adolphus Crosbie, Lily refuses to find consolation in the devotion of Crosbie’s rival, Johnny Eames.
 Her obduracy, or constancy, either exasperates readers or wins their admiration.
 These differences suggest deeper tensions in a narrative which moves between divergent and sometimes contradictory views on contemporary social issues.
 The novel might be seen to endorse the rise of the middle classes, scornful of both aristocratic pretension and the vulgarities of those who were struggling for respectability on precarious incomes.
 Honouring the quiet rhythms of pastoral life rather than the brittle excitements of the city, it rejects the fashionable appeal of sensation fiction, which was approaching the height of its success when Lily Dale made her appearance.
 Yet Lily’s unhappy story does not allow for the traditional gratifications of the marriage plot.
 As Carolyn Dever has argued, the novel ‘empties out the very domestic ideals that its title seems to promise.’
-Despite its confidence and charm, The Small House at Allington has often been seen as relentlessly bleak, describing varieties of love and domesticity trapped in failure – ‘wormish, dark, life-destroying and barren’.
+Despite its confidence and charm, The Small House at Allington has often been seen as relentlessly bleak, describing varieties of love and domesticity trapped in failure—‘wormish, dark, life-destroying and barren’.
 This is a work that persistently calls for the exercise of the reader’s judgement.

 Throughout his treatment of Lily’s predicament, and his exploration of the dilemmas of characters faced with comparable difficulties, Trollope reflects on what it means for a character, or a community, to accommodate change.
 Some are unwilling or unable to shift their ground, while others seem only too ready to transfer allegiances.
 The novel’s uncertainties have their origin in a turbulent period in Trollope’s life as a writer, for he was simultaneously engaged with multiple projects as the novel’s serial publication in the Cornhill Magazine began in 1862, and his own ambitions were changing.
-The rural Barsetshire series which had established him among the most popular writers of his generation was moving towards completion, and before The Small House at Allington appeared in volume form in 1864 he had begun the serial publication of Can You Forgive Her?, the first of his six Palliser novels, in which he would turn his attention to the political life of the capital.
-Looking back over his long creative career towards the end of his life, Trollope was rueful about what he had come to see as his overproduction in those crowded years – ‘my name was too frequent on title-pages’.
-But his regret had to do with the market value of his writing, rather than its quality.
-He looked back on The Small House at Allington with satisfaction.
-‘I do not think that I have ever done better work’.
+The rural Barsetshire series, which had established him among the most popular writers of his generation, was moving towards completion, and before The Small House at Allington appeared in volume form in 1864 he had begun the serial publication of Can You Forgive Her?, the first of his six Palliser novels, in which he would turn his attention to the political life of the capital.
+Looking back over his long creative career towards the end of his life, Trollope was rueful about what he had come to see as his over-production in those crowded years—‘my name was too frequent on title-pages’.
+But his regret had to do with the market value of his writing rather than its quality.
+He looked back on The Small House at Allington with satisfaction: ‘I do not think that I have ever done better work.’
 Despite their differing responses to its characters and plot, readers have largely agreed.
-The novel has never lost its place among the most widely-read of Trollope’s books.
+The novel has never lost its place among the most widely read of Trollope’s books.

-<line space>
+<line #>